-€ million 2017 € million 2016 Taxation 1,667 1,922 Tax impact of: Non-underlying items within operating profit 77 213 Non-underlying items not in operating profit but within net profit 578 Taxation before tax impact of non-underlying items 2,322 2,135 Profit before taxation 8,153 7,469 Non-underlying items within operating profit before tax 543 823 Non-underlying items not in operating profit but within Net profit before tax 382 - Share of net (profit)/loss of joint ventures and associates (155) (127) Profit before tax excluding non-underlying items before tax and share of net profit/ (loss) of joint ventures and associates 8,923 8,165 Underlying effective tax rate 26.0% 26.1%
+€ million 2017 € million 2016 Taxation 1,667 1,922 Tax impact of: Non-underlying items within operating profit 77 213 Non-underlying items not in operating profit but within net profit 578 - Taxation before tax impact of non-underlying items 2,322 2,135 Profit before taxation 8,153 7,469 Non-underlying items within operating profit before tax 543 823 Non-underlying items not in operating profit but within Net profit before tax 382 - Share of net (profit)/loss of joint ventures and associates (155) (127) Profit before tax excluding non-underlying items before tax and share of net profit/ (loss) of joint ventures and associates 8,923 8,165 Underlying effective tax rate 26.0% 26.1% equity and the calculation of constant underlying earnings attributable to shareholders' equity and the calculation of constant underlying EPS is as follows:

-CONSTANT UNDERLYING EARNINGS PER SHARE

-The reconciliation of underlying profit attributable to shareholders' equity to constant underlying earnings attributable to shareholders' equity and the calculation of constant underlying EPS is as follows:
+CONSTANT UNDERLYING EARNINGS PER SHARE The reconciliation of underlying profit attributable to shareholders'

-€ million 2017 € million 2016 Underlying profit attributable to shareholders' equity 6,315 5,785 Impact of translation from current to constant exchange rates and translational hedges 310 128 Impact of Q4 Venezuela price inflation (153) - Constant underlying earnings attributable to shareholders' equity 6,472 5,913 Diluted combined average number of share units (millions of units) 2,814.0 2,853.9 Constant underlying EPS (€) 2.30 2.07 ^{(a)(b)}
+2017 2016 Underlying profit attributable to shareholders' equity 6,315 5,785 Impact of translation from current to constant exchange rates and translational hedges 310 128 Impact of Q4 Venezuela price inflation (153) - Constant underlying earnings attributable to shareholders' equity 6,472 5,913 Diluted combined average number of share units (millions of units) 2,814.0 2,853.9 Constant underlying EPS (€) 2.30 2.07 ^{[a][b]}

-[[]a] Represents 2016 underlying EPS as adjusted for translational hedges and the impact of translation of earnings using annual average 2016 exchange rates
+$^{\rm [a]}\,$ Represents 2016 underlying EPS as adjusted for translational hedges and the impact of translation of earnings using annual average 2016 exchange rates

-(b) From 2018, in our reporting of growth in constant underlying EPS, we translate the prior period using an annual average exchange rate rather than monthly averages.
+[b] From 2018, in our reporting of growth in constant underlying EPS, we translate the prior period using an annual average exchange rate rather than monthly averages.
 This change has been made to align with the prior period constant exchange rate used for calculating USG.
 The impact of this is €0.00 per share in 2016 constant underlying EPS.